-Important factors affecting the efficiency of a home battery
+Important factors affecting home battery efficiency

 Charging and discharging efficiency

 Home batteries lose a small percentage of energy during the charging and discharging process.
 This is expressed as charging and discharging efficiency.
-Most batteries have an efficiency of 85% to 95%, which means that 5% to 15% of the energy is lost.
+Most batteries have an efficiency of 85% to 95%, meaning that 5% to 15% of the energy is lost.
 The higher the efficiency, the more of the generated energy can be used effectively.Temperature

 The type of battery chemistry determines the inherent efficiency of a home battery.
 For example, lithium-ion batteries are more efficient than older lead-acid batteries.
 Choosing a battery with the right chemistry is important if efficiency is a priority.Age and degradation